 If you work near, walk on, or drive on highways and public roads, then you’ve likely seen a variety of traffic control equipment.
-Specialized equipment is commonly used in construction zones where workers must direct traffic around certain areas and warn drivers of upcoming and immediate risks.
+Specialized equipment, such as removable bollards, are commonly used in construction zones where workers must direct traffic around certain areas and warn drivers of upcoming and immediate risks.

 These devices are part of an overall effort to make the roads safer for everyone, and we will discuss the most common types below.